Bio

 Chris Williams’ and Kid Reverie’s (Steve Varney’s) ethereal new album Something from

-Nothing unfolds cinematically, their lyrical lens panning slowly across the musical universe and
+unfolds cinematically, their lyrical lens panning slowly across the musical universe and

 inviting us to peer with them into the vast expanse of human emotion.
 Their shimmering vocals,